pfsense/docs/source/captiveportal/using-captive-portal-with-freeradius.rst

     /var/log/radacct/datacounter/forever/

 To reset the counter *daily* at midnight, manually add a cron job.
-Easiest way to do so is to install the “Cron” package from pfSense package manager: Reset everyday at midnight::
+Easiest way to do so is to install the "Cron" package from pfSense package manager: Reset everyday at midnight::

   minute hour    mday    month   wday    who     command